KanishaSharma11/Edunet-AICTE-Internship/README.md

 1. **Data Loading & Preprocessing**
    - Reading the dataset from CSV.
    - Handling missing values.
-   - Feature scaling or normalization (if applicable).
+   - Feature scaling or normalization.
    - Splitting data into training and testing sets.

 2. **Model Implementation**